-The shift from conventional maintenance techniques as reactive and preventive maintenance programs and even sometimes Excel-based data management to the establishment of predictive maintenance strategy is a huge leap.
-And even though many business owners are convinced that this would bring them a considerable competitive advantage, the adoption of a predictive maintenance strategy remains challenging.
+The shift from conventional maintenance techniques as reactive and preventive maintenance programs and even sometimes Excel-based data management to the establishment of PdM strategy is a huge leap.
+And even though many business owners are convinced that this would bring them a considerable competitive advantage, the adoption of a PdM strategy remains challenging.
 Asking the right questions and understanding the essentials of the program is a crucial step.

-Question 1: How Does Predictive Maintenance Differ From Other Maintenance Programs?
+Question 1: How Does PdM Differ From Other Maintenance Programs?

 The benefits of reactive maintenance are dubious.
 On the one hand, if you are dealing with new equipment, you can expect a minimum of failure incidents and if your maintenance program is purely responsive, you won’t spend any money on additional resources until something happens.
 Since there aren’t any associated maintenance costs, you could consider this period as an economy.